derekburrell/BlizzardBoard/README.md

 <img src="./images/home.png" width="250">

 Click the ⊕ button to create a new post.
-Give the post a title, select a category (For Sale, Housing, Travel, or Event), and type out a description for your post, and hit **SUBMIT** when finished to display it on the bulletin board.
+Give the post a title, select a category (For Sale, Housing, Travel, or Event), type out a description for your post and hit **SUBMIT** when finished to display it on the bulletin board.

 <img src="./images/new_post.png" width="250">